LeanderCS/flask-inputfilter/CHAGELOG.md

 - Workflow to run tests on all supported python versions.
 [Check it out](.github/workflows/test_env.yaml)
 - Added more test coverage for validators and filters.
 - Added tracking of coverage in tests.
+[Check it out](https://coveralls.io/github/LeanderCS/flask-inputfilter)
+- New functionality for global filters and validators in InputFilters.
+- New functionality to define custom supported methods.

 ### Validator